lucidnas/terraform-templates/README.md

 Declares the terraform and aws provider configuration.

 ### s3.tf
 Defines a private s3 bucket with versioning and S3 Server Side Encryption enabled.
-Public Access is denied.
+Public Access is also denied.

 ### vpc.tf
 Defines a VPC with both public and private subnets.
 Tags the VPC and subnets.